 Finding top technical talent and moving them through the recruiting process quickly enough to secure them is no small feat.
 But, like Affinity, CodeSignal is dedicated to building solutions that automatically gather and leverage data to help the humans behind the screens make better, more informed decisions.
 With CodeSignal’s suite of solutions, Adam notes that Affinity has been able to “broaden the top of our funnel and consider a wider variety of candidates,” ensuring that they stay competitive and are ready to grow their workforce to take on whatever’s next.

-While Adam highlighted Certify, Affinity makes use of CodeSignal’s full suite of technical recruiting solutions.
-This includes Test—a fully customizable assessment tool that includes a library of over 4,000 tasks and support for more than 70 languages—and Interview—a powerful, all-in-one remote interviewing solution that includes HD audio and video calling, a live, collaborative coding environment, a virtual whiteboard, and more.
+While Adam highlighted Pre-Screen, Affinity also makes use of CodeSignal Interview—a powerful, all-in-one remote interviewing solution that includes HD audio and video calling, a live, collaborative coding environment, a virtual whiteboard, and more.
+In addition, CodeSignal offers Tech Screen-–a technical phone screen replacement that gives time back to engineers while providing a white glove candidate experience.
 No matter your challenge, CodeSignal is ready to help your company #GoBeyondResumes to find and secure the technical talent you need to keep growing.